carlosrojasquiroz/EUIcodes/QuantEcon/Homework1/Readme.md

 # Standard incomplete markets model (Aiyagari)

-The `master.m` file computes policy functions (assets and consumption) and solve a model of incomplete markets *a la* Aiyagari.
-It also computes the Euler equation error in the partial equilibrium solution.
+The `master.m` file computes policy functions (assets and consumption) and solves a model of incomplete markets *a la* Aiyagari.
+It also computes Euler equation errors in the partial equilibrium solution for each idiosyncratic shock.
 Consumer problem is as follows:

 $$
 \max_{ \left\lbrace c_t \right\rbrace } \mathbb{E} \sum_{t=0}^{\infty} \beta^t \left\( u(c_t) \right)